Seneca-ICTOER/SPO600/docs/D-ExtraResources/irc.md

 There are many IRC client programs available.
 Wikipedia maintains a [comparison list of IRC clients](http://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients).
 Three good choices include:

 - [Chatzilla](https://addons.mozilla.org/en-US/firefox/addon/16) - a Firefox extension
 - [XChat](http://en.wikipedia.org/wiki/XChat) - a cross-platform (Linux/Mac OSX/Windows) graphical client.
-XChat is available in Fedora.
-Note: Two pre-compiled versions of XChat are available for Windows from two different groups - a [no-cost](http://www.silverex.org/news/) version and a [$19.99 shareware](http://xchat.org/windows/).
+XChat is available in Fedora. **Note**: Two pre-compiled versions of XChat are available for Windows from two different groups - a [no-cost](http://www.silverex.org/news/) version and a [$19.99 shareware](http://xchat.org/windows/).
 - [Irssi](http://irssi.org/) - a text-mode client.
 When used with the screen program on a Linux or Mac OSX host, it can be left running constantly and you can disconnect/reconnect to it from multiple locations.
 Irssi is available in Fedora.

 ### Menus vs. Commands